Skip to main content

 Ada and Arthur Hill Prize in Environmental Management is awarded to the students who has achieved the highest CGPA with grade A in dissertation, while Fred Kan & Co Prize is awarded to the students who has submitted the best dissertation concerning environmental law or environmental policy.

 The MSc in Environmental Management is an inter-faculty multi-disciplinary coursework programme.
 The programme will involve part-time study for a period of two years or full-time study for one year.
 The programme provides comprehensive training in the field of environmental management, addressing major environmental problems in the social, legal and economic contexts.
 The contents of the programme have evolved as the world has changed, but the primary objective of providing a broad, integrated overview has remained the same.
 The teachers are internationally-recognized experts in their fields and have many years of experience in Hong Kong.
 The programme started in 1989 and over 1,300 graduates are now pursuing successful careers in government departments, environmental consultancies, NGOs and various industries.
-For more information about the programme, please visit the following website.

 Courses in the programme are assessed in a variety of ways, by written coursework, examinations, or both.
 A dissertation on a topic of the student’s choice forms an important part of the study.